To Rome with love: Off the beaten path

 The King of Carbonaras

-Roscioli is a fourth-generation family-run restaurant with a series of other delis across the city.
-It's an old-school Italian where they take their food, their ingredients and their methods very seriously.
+Roscioli is a fourth-generation family-run restaurant with a series of other delis across the city: an old-school Italian where they take their food, their ingredients and their methods very seriously.
 I defy you to find a greater Carbonara anywhere.
 You won't find any cream here: this is the real deal using egg and Parmesan but with their special ingredient: guanciale or pork cheek.
 This is why they tell you upon ordering that the Carbonara will take twenty minutes.
 I tell you: it's worth the wait.

 Roscioli, Via dei Giubbonari, 21/22